LukeShortCloud/rootpages/src/commands/software_code_management.rst

    -s, automatically sign off on the commit (add the git name and email address) "--amend", "change the last commit message"
-   --amend --no-edit, update the current commit and keep the same message
+   --amend --no-edit, update the current commit and keep the same message --amend --reset-author, update the author name and email on the current commit

 git push
 ~~~~~~~~